9 minute read

 The verdict: pick Monzo as your primary

-Starling beats Monzo on the things you can put in a table: 3% vs 2.75% on instant access, a 3.8% one-year fix Monzo doesn't offer, 15-35% overdraft EAR vs Monzo's 39.9%, £300/day non-EEA ATM allowance vs £200/month.
-If a banking decision were a spreadsheet comparison, Starling would win.
+Starling still beats Monzo on some of the things you can put in a table: a 3.7% one-year fix Monzo doesn't offer, 15-35% overdraft EAR vs Monzo's 39.9%, £300/day non-EEA ATM allowance vs £200/month.
+But the headline savings number flipped when Starling cut its rates: Monzo's free instant-access 2.75% now beats Starling's 2.50% Easy Saver.
+If a banking decision were a spreadsheet comparison, it would now be close to a draw.

-The savings-rate gap is 0.25%.
-On £10,000 of savings, that's about £25/year.
+The instant-access gap is 0.25%, now in Monzo's favour.
+On £10,000 of savings, that's about £25/year, in either direction: not decision-making money.
 Starling's cheaper overdraft only matters if you regularly run an overdraft, and the responsible answer to "I regularly run an overdraft" is to stop, not to switch banks.
 The ATM advantage only matters if you withdraw more than £200 of cash outside the EEA in a single month, which most people never do.
+The 1-year fix only matters if you can spare £2,000+ to lock away for the full term.

 What you'd actually use daily on either of these banks is the budgeting layer.
 Monzo's pots, salary sorting, spending targets and committed-spending forecasting do meaningfully more than Starling's Spaces.
 After nine years on Monzo, the budgeting tools are the feature I still notice the absence of when I open someone else's banking app.
 The interest-rate difference, on the other hand, I would not notice.

 Pick Monzo for primary.
-If you hold £5,000+ in savings and want to optimise the rate, open Starling alongside as a savings sidecar.
+Open Starling as a deliberate secondary if you regularly use an overdraft, withdraw cash abroad, or have £2,000+ to lock into the 1-year fix.
 (See Best second UK bank account to pair with Monzo for the full pair-and-where guide.)
-If you don't, Monzo on its own is enough.
+If none of those apply, Monzo on its own is enough.

 The bottom line